wp-plugins/wp-ajaxify-comments/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.17.1 =
+'OnAfterUpdateComments' callback is now called after form data has been reset

 = 0.17.0 =
 Options to customize (default) WordPress messages, Disabled (auto) scrolling when comments are updated by "Auto update idle time", Fixed compatibility to jQuery "no conflict mode"